manuth/MarkdownConverter/README.md

 This is a list of the most important settings.
 To see all of them, install the extension and have a look into the settings-dialogue of vscode.

   - `markdownConverter.ChromiumExecutablePath`:
     Normally, `MarkdownConverter` will download a copy of Chromium.
-This option allows you to choose a custom chromium-installation instead.
+This option allows you to choose a custom chromium-executable instead.
   - `markdownConverter.ChromiumArgs`:
     Allows you to pass specific arguments to chromium for the conversion (such as `--no-sandbox` or `--disable-gpu`).
   - `markdownConverter.DestinationPattern`: